-There are lots of project management tools that make it easy for managers to overbook their teams, in addition to taking on project work that they don’t realistically have the resources to handle.
-Not only will teams burn out, but they probably won’t make their finish dates, either.
-As long as everyone on your team has input their correct availability in LiquidPlanner, you won’t ever have to worry about overextending anyone (finish date included)!
+Most project management tools make it easy for managers to overbook their teams, taking on project work that they don’t realistically have the resources to handle.
+It’s not intentional–most simply don’t have a clear source of information to visually show bandwidth for the whole team across the entire project portfolio.
+Not only will team members burn out with unrealistic expectations, they probably won’t make their target finish dates either.
+As long as everyone on your team has entered their correct availability in LiquidPlanner, you won’t ever have to worry about overextending anyone.

 1. Set availability.

-To set availability, click the User Menu (profile picture) > My Profile > Availability.
+To set your availability, click the User Menu > My Profile > Availability.

-2. Build out the project and estimate all tasks.
+2. Build out the projects and estimate all tasks.

 3. Assign work.

 Be sure to assign every task to the people who are actually doing the work.
-If you have items that are unassigned, or if everything is assigned to the PM, you’re not getting the full view of how you’re allocating the actual resources on the team.
+If you have items that are unassigned–or if everything is assigned to the PM–you’re not getting the full view of how you’re allocating resources on the team.

-Once everything above is complete, LiquidPlanner considers each team member’s availability and the work assigned to them before giving you an expected start and finish date for each task.
-In other words, the work is automatically scheduled and LiquidPlanner tells you when your team members are expected to deliver a project.
+With priority order set, LiquidPlanner considers each team member’s availability and the work assigned in order to calculate an expected start and finish date for each task.
+In other words, their work is automatically scheduled and LiquidPlanner tells you when your team members can realistically deliver a project based on their workload and capacity.
+Furthermore, if they can’t complete the work by your targeted finish, you’ll see the risk right away and be able to solve for it early.
 How great is that?!

-Resource leveling is critical, but it doesn’t have to be hard.
-A LiquidPlanner schedule is always resource-leveled based on each person’s availability and task assignments.
-Project managers still have to make important decisions like determining priorities, knowing who is best suited to do which tasks and identify dependencies.
+Project managers still have to make important decisions like determining priorities, knowing who is best suited to do which tasks, and identifying dependencies.
 But that’s just good planning!